Jet2 (LON:JET2) Trading Down 15.2% on Analyst Downgrade

-Several other equities analysts have also recently weighed in on JET2.
-Royal Bank Of Canada reiterated an “outperform” rating and issued a GBX 2,200 price target on shares of Jet2 in a research report on Thursday, July 10th.
-Canaccord Genuity Group dropped their price target on Jet2 from GBX 2,335 to GBX 2,250 and set a “buy” rating for the company in a research note on Thursday.
-Finally, JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Jet2 in a research note on Friday, July 18th.
-Five analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of GBX 2,139.75.
+A number of other research firms also recently weighed in on JET2.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Jet2 in a research note on Friday, July 18th.
+Royal Bank Of Canada reaffirmed an “outperform” rating and set a GBX 2,200 price target on shares of Jet2 in a research note on Thursday, July 10th.
+Finally, Canaccord Genuity Group cut their price target on shares of Jet2 from GBX 2,335 to GBX 2,250 and set a “buy” rating on the stock in a research note on Thursday.
+Five investment analysts have rated the stock with a Buy rating, According to MarketBeat, Jet2 has a consensus rating of “Buy” and a consensus target price of GBX 2,139.75.

 Jet2 Stock Performance

-Jet2 (LON:JET2 – Get Free Report) last released its earnings results on Wednesday, July 9th.
-The company reported GBX 213.10 earnings per share for the quarter.
-Jet2 had a return on equity of 26.53% and a net margin of 6.38%.
-On average, sell-side analysts anticipate that Jet2 plc will post 170.9134615 earnings per share for the current year.
+Jet2 (LON:JET2 – Get Free Report) last issued its earnings results on Wednesday, July 9th.
+The company reported GBX 213.10 EPS for the quarter.
+Jet2 had a net margin of 6.38% and a return on equity of 26.53%.
+As a group, equities analysts forecast that Jet2 plc will post 170.9134615 earnings per share for the current fiscal year.

 About Jet2